Fixed point theorems for groups acting on non-positively curved manifolds: Introduction

 \begin {rem} Note that the (infinite dimensional) regular representation $\gC \rightarrow U(l^2(\gC))$ is a $\gC$ isometric action which is not finite. \end {rem}

 When the dimension of $X$ is infinite it is not proper anymore and more delicate methods are needed.
 We restrict our treatment to pinched manifolds.
 These are manifolds whose sectional curvature is bounded from below as well.
 We show that this is enough to ensure that $\gC$ has a fixed point in $X$, provided that $p\ge 5$. \begin {thm} Let $\gC$ be as above with $p \ge 5$.
+Let $X$ be an Hadamard manifold.
 If the sectional curvature of $X$ is bounded from below ($X$ can be of infinite dimension here) then $\gC$ has a global fixed point in $X$. \end {thm}

 For the Steinberg groups defined over the ring $R=\BZ \langle t_1, \ldots ,t_k\rangle$ such a theorem cannot be true.
 Being an unbounded subgroup in $SL_n(\BR)$, $SL_n(\BZ)$ is acting on the symmetric space associated with $SL_n(\BR)$ without a fixed point.
 Since $SL_n(\BZ)$ is a quotient of $\gC$ this induces a fixed point free $\gC$ isometric action.
-However following is true. \begin {thm} Let $\gC=St_n(R)$ $(n \geq 3)$ when $R=\BZ \langle t_1,\ldots,t_k\rangle$.
-Suppose that $X$ is a CAT(0) space and that $H$ is a group acting on $X$ properly and co-compactly then any homomorphism $\phi : \gC \rightarrow H$ has a finite image. \end {thm} \begin {rem} Recall that $SL_n(\BZ)$ is a non-uniform lattice in $SL_n(\BR)$.
+However the following is true. \begin {thm} Let $\gC=St_n(R)$ $(n \geq 3)$ when $R=\BZ \langle t_1,\ldots,t_k\rangle$.
+Suppose that $X$ is a CAT(0) space and that $H$ is a group acting by isometries on $X$ properly and co-compactly (and faithfully) then any homomorphism $\phi : \gC \rightarrow H$ has a finite image. \end {thm} \begin {rem} Recall that $SL_n(\BZ)$ is a non-uniform lattice in $SL_n(\BR)$.
 The theorem above gives a nice rigidity property.
-Namely, $SL_n(\BZ)$ can not be mapped onto co-compact lattices in CAT(0) groups. \end{rem} \begin {rem} We point out that fixed point theorem for these groups acting on low dimensional CAT(0) cell complexes was established by Farb (see \cite {F}.) \end{rem}
+Namely, $SL_n(\BZ)$ cannot be mapped onto co-compact lattices in CAT(0) groups. \end{rem} \begin {rem} We point out that a fixed point theorem for these groups acting on low dimensional CAT(0) cell complexes was established by Farb (see \cite {F}.) \end{rem}